 Vermont – like and all New England is rich in history.
 Vermont was inhabited by two major Native American tribes for centuries before the Europeans came along.
-With the exception of the Thirteen Colonies, Vermont is one of only four US States to have at one time been a sovereign state, and is the leading producer of maple syrup in America.
+With the exception of the Thirteen Colonies, Vermont is one of only four US States to have at one time been a sovereign state.
+View more photos and information about Vermont Historic Sites by following the links below.
 Ask us about Vermont historic sites or share your Vermont historical information and comments.
 To feature your business, contact us.

 Vermont Historic Places